 A final shout out: Don’t miss IronViz.
 It’s worth it!

 If you’re active on Twitter or read blogs, make a list of people you’d like to meet.
-The Tableau Conference app allows you to message people (just keep in mind the whole Wifi/cellular lag potential and that some may not be using it) and arrange meet-ups strategically.
+The Tableau Conference app allows you to star and message people (just keep in mind the whole Wifi/cellular lag potential and that some may not be using it) and arrange meet-ups strategically.
 You’d be amazed at how many people do this and are open to it.
 Just don’t be creepy – no heads in boxes or meeting by staff doors.

 My advice: make a few new friends.
 Hit people you follow, but also look up the presenters you think are crushing it.
 Try to hit outside your usual realm as well, as that may spark something widely new for you.
 If you tend to hang with consultants, look up a customer and meet them.
 If 90+% of people you talk to are women, find a guy or vice versa.
 Find someone who travelled from another country (you’d be AMAZED at how many people qualify).
 Bonus points if they speak another language.
 (Remember – friends from other countries are better than AirBNB – they usually let you crash at their pad FOR FREE or know the better, cheaper places to stay.)